-Conclusions: Clinical tests of physical performance are associated with the demand for personal care in older people.
-Preventive strategies to maintain physical independence may be required in older adults who show a gait speed slower than 1 m/s.
-Further research is necessary to confirm these preliminary results.
+85; women, 85).
+After adjustment for age, sex, cognitive impairment, and other physical personal care in older people.
+Preventive strategies to maintain physical independence may be required in older adults who show a gait speed slower than 1.0 m/s.
+Further